Argestis/003-roman-AP-17112020/README.md

 ### Considerations:

 - You can use any framework or library for the “Views” and modified the code as required.
-- You need to fix the existent or new errors
 - You can add styling if you believe it would provide a plus

 ## Contribution

-To contribute in this project you need to make a fork of the current repository, in your copy of this project, checkout to develop and create a feature branch like gitflow and start to code.
+To contribute in this project you need to make a fork of the current repository, in your copy of this project, checkout to main and create a your own branch like gitflow and start to code.

 ### Pull Request

-Once your feature is finished, merge it into develop and create a Pull Request with a message explaining what your feature does and if is needed install some extra dependencies.
+Once your feature is finished, merge it into main and create a Pull Request with a message explaining what your feature does and if is needed install some extra dependencies.